Skip to main content

 Evaluating Feature Flag State

-It is also possible to test the feature flag state using the FeatureFlags Api.
+It is also possible to query a feature flag using the FeatureFlags Api.

 import { useApi, featureFlagsApiRef } from '@backstage/core-plugin-api';